NicolasMonta1807/risk-cpp/README.md

 ## How to contribute to this repo

+**_NOTE:_** Every <> symbol should be removed and replaced with your case information, files or messages.
+However, every "" symbol should be kept.

 ### Clone (or update) the repo
 If is the first time working with the repo, clone it
 ```bash
 git clone git@github.com:NicolasMonta1807/risk-cpp.git
 ```
-¡¡¡ If you are going to work on a new task, update the previous changes in advance !!!
+:warning: **Before you work on a new task**: Update the repo
 ```bash
 git fetch
 git pull